-Death will come to us all, so perhaps we can consider what kind of death we would rather?
-Personally, I would like my death to be a peaceful one and to that end it’s important I put the work in now to accomplish that as much as possible!
+What kind of death would you like to have?
+If you’re one of the few, like me, who often ponder this, then this is a good question!
+Personally, I would like my death to be a peaceful one.
+To that end it’s important I put the work in now to accomplish that!

-There is a difference in what the world considers normal nowadays when it comes to dying.
-A common scenario at any general hospital when death shows up could mean that there has been a change of shift or you’re sharing a room with one or more patients with their own degree of illness.
-Probably none of the staff know you and have not had the time to get to know you!
-Perhaps there are visiting hours and your loved one is alone or perhaps the hospital doesn’t encourage your family to stay when the end is near.
-Maybe your loved one has been strapped to the bed for his or her safety and they have no idea what is happening to them.
+Is there a difference between a good and a bad death?
+A common scenario in a hospital could mean a change of shift or sharing a room with other patients.
+Maybe none of the staff know you or not gotten to know you yet!
+If there are visiting hours then it could be your loved one is alone for much of the day.
+Perhaps the hospital doesn’t encourage your family to stay when the end is near.
+Hopefully your loved one has not been strapped to the bed for his or her safety with no idea of what is happening to them.

 Consider this scenario instead.
-You’re still in that same hospital except they have a different philosophy and accept that something needs to change.
-They have spiritual or religious advisers on hand for end of life moments and when the time comes, after having spoken with the patient as to his or her preferences, a call is made and someone comes to speak some final words.
-Words of thanks, words showing gratitude and love and words containing a message of peace so that this person can die hearing love spoken.
+You’re still in that same hospital except they have a different philosophy.
+Spiritual or religious advisers are on hand for end of life moments.
+Already knowing the patient’s preferences, a call is made and someone comes to speak some final words.
+Words of thanks, words showing gratitude, love and words containing a message of peace so that this person can die well.

 My wish is to serve the dying with my words.
-This wish includes being called for at the end to administer a kind of last rites but without the religious connotations.
-If I would have had the opportunity to have spoken with the patient before the end, that would be the greatest gift of all, as I would have gotten to know the dying person’s wishes and as such, I would then include any of their choices too.
+This includes being called to administer spiritual last rites, without the religious connotations.
+If I’d already had the opportunity to know the patient’s wishes, that would be perfect.
+I could then include any of their wishes too.

 We all deserve the death we want so why not create a peaceful death by living a life that is peaceful, loving and happy so that when the end comes, we know what awaits us will be based on what we did.